Noy0908/lwm2m-water-meter/README.rst

   - Selecting **Observe** will only update the Value field of the resource when it receives a notification.
   - Selecting **Monitoring** will additionally create a graph of the logged datapoints.
 - Click **Limit data usage** to configure how often notifications are sent.
 For a real deployment, typical notification interval is 6h (4 updates per day); for testing it can be used 10minutes.
   <font color=red>NOTE: if this interval is shorter than the PSM interval, any time the devices wakes up to send data, it will also perform TAU and reset the PSM timer.
-If the interval is too short（less than 2 minutes), device will not enter sleep and the water meter data will not update, so the notification intermal must be greater than 2 minutes. </font>
+If the interval is too short（less than 2 minutes), device will not enter sleep and the water meter data will not be updated, so the notification interval must be greater than 2 minutes. </font>